 See a history and muster rolls (Albrmarle soldiers) of the Regiment online courtesy of rootsweb.
 Transcribed from Hardesty's Historical and Geographical Encyclopedia (Illustrated), 1884, Special VA Edition, R. A. Brock, H. H. Hardesty & CO, NY, Richmond, Chicago, and Toledo.

-We have 10 individuals in the AotW database for this unit:
+We have 10 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |A||Lt||Wood, William Nathaniel|